 Here is how the method works:

-- Maximum 5,000 work-related kilometers to be considered
+- Maximum of 5,000 work-related kilometers can be claimed however they must be legitimately work related.

 The logbook method functions in the below manner: